 The wiring harness is an integral part of this furnace.
+Field alteration to comply with electrical codes should not be required.
 Wires are color coded for identification purposes.
 Refer to the wiring diagram for wire routings.
-If any of the original wire as supplied with the furnace must be replaced, it must be replaced with wiring material having a temperature rating of at least 105°C. Any replacement wiring must be a copper conductor.
+If any of the original wire as supplied with the furnace must be replaced, it must be replaced with wiring material having a temperature rating of at least 105° C. Any replacement wiring must be a copper conductor.